Whitetop Mountain Band Bio:

 The band originated with Albert Hash in the 1940s, a well-known and beloved fiddler and luthier.
 When he was a teenager,

 Albert played fiddle with Henry Whitter of “Grayson & Whitter” which recorded during the 1920’s.
 Albert

 had a tremendous impact on the old time and bluegrass scene.
 The tune, “Hangman’s Reel” that Albert recorded

 is the version played by so many old time musicians today.
-He also taught such luthiers as Wayne Henderson, Audrey Ham, and
+He also helped teach such luthiers as Wayne Henderson,

 In the 1970s, Albert’s brother-in-law, Thornton Spencer (twin fiddle), and his wife, Emily Spencer (banjo,

 vocals), joined Albert in the Whitetop Mountain Band.
 The three also started an old time music program at Mt.
 Rogers School,